Sometimes, partners will be the first to notice something isn’t right. But what are the signs of postnatal depression and how can you find support?

 Ben explains the impact PND had on him:

 “It’s the most scared and anxious I have ever felt.
 I had heart palpitations and mild panic symptoms.
 It made me angry not being able to get through to her and I was worried she’d do something terrible that would impact our child for ever.”

-In fact partners of those suffering PND can be more susceptible to depression – with between 24% and 50% going through it themselves (Fatherhood Institute, 2010).
+In fact, partners of those suffering PND can be more susceptible to depression – with between 24% and 50% also getting depression themselves (Fatherhood Institute, 2010).